tkem/openlap/README.rst

 Contributing Translations
 ------------------------------------------------------------------------

-If you want to see Open Lap translated to your native language, start by having a look at the existing `translations <./src/assets/i18n>`_.
+If you'd like to see Open Lap in *your* native language, start by having a look at the existing `translations <./src/assets/i18n>`_.
 Open Lap uses `ngx-translate <http://www.ngx-translate.com/>`_ for internationalization, which stores translations as simple `JSON
 <http://www.json.org/>`_ files.
 Just take one of the existing files